Sala7Khaled/Detector/README.md

 # 🔍 Detector
 A simple app using CoreML to detect images.
-Then showing a short description from Wikipedia API
+Then showing a short description from Wikipedia API.

 ## Preview
 ### Home